cctkn/openhab-addons/bundles/org.openhab.binding.sony/README.md

 For specifics - see [DIAL](README-README-DIAL.md.md)

+## Bluray Players

+Please note that somy Bluray players have only a limited, partial implementation of SCALAR.
+If you have a bluray player and scalar seems limited, you should try the DIAL/IRCC services as well.

 ## Application status

 Sony has 'broken' the API that determines which application is currently running regardless if you use DIAL or Scalar services.